yt-project/unyt/docs/usage.rst

   >>> from unyt import Mjup, G, km

-The :mod:`unyt` namespace has a large numbe of units and physical constants you can import to apply units to data in your own code.
+The :mod:`unyt` namespace has a large number of units and physical constants you can import to apply units to data in your own code.
 You can see how that works in the example::